 What is the meaning of human life, or of organic life altogether?

-To answer this question at all implies a religion.
+To answer this question at all implies a religion. -Albert Einstein

 The requirements for the major in religious studies consist of the following:

-Three (3) additional upper division hours in Religion:
+Three (3) additional upper division hours in Religion

 Nine (9) additional upper division hours in related courses to be selected in consultation with the student’s advisor and approved by the department

-Minor programs in Religious Studies are individually designated by the student in consultation with a departmental advisor and subject to departmental approval.
+Minor programs in Religious Studies are individually designed by the student in consultation with a departmental advisor and subject to departmental approval.
 A minor will consist of at least 15 hours, 12 of which must be in Religion courses and six of which must be upper division.